 I generally have few court cases in the D.C. area.
 My current and past court cases, in association with local counsel, have been in Federal or State courts in Alabama, D.C., Florida, Idaho, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, New Jersey, New York, North Carolina, South Carolina, Texas, Virginia, and Washington.
 I am very used to appearing before judges who have never seen me before.

-If you are looking for a Washington DC employment attorney to represent you, the information on this web site may help you make your choice.
-The clients in whom we are most interested are:
+If you are looking for a Washington DC employment attorney to represent you or to join your local counsel in representing you, the information on this web site may help you make your choice.
+I also routinely work with attorneys in other parts of the country.
+The clients in whom I am most interested are:

 - Partners, managers, administrators, and others who need to negotiate reasonable compensation or severance or non-competition agreements.